FOREX -Dollar surge cools, eyes on Yellen, inflation

 By Patrick Graham

-LONDON, May 22 (Reuters) - The dollar fell on Friday but remained on course for its first week of gains since the start of April ahead of inflation numbers that may add to concerns over the pace of U.S. economic growth.
+LONDON, May 22 (Reuters) - The dollar edged lower on Friday but remained on course for its first week of gains against the euro and a basket of major currencies since the start of April ahead of inflation numbers later in the day.

-A 4-cent gain at the start of this week restored faith in the dollar’s year-long rally, following a month of falls.
+A 4-cent gain in two days at the start of the week restored faith in the U.S. currency’s year-long rally, after a month of falls.
 But its immediate future continues to depend on data on the world’s biggest economy improving after a disappointing few months.

 The Philly Fed survey of sentiment on Thursday prompted some profit-taking by those who bought the dollar earlier in the week.
-Dealers said there was speculation from some funds of a lower than forecast reading on inflation.

-“Today’s CPI figures might go slightly in the wrong direction,” analysts from U.S. bank Brown Brothers Harriman said.
-“The consensus expects the year-over-year headline pace to ease to -0.2 percent from -0.1 percent and the core rate to 1.7 percent from 1.8 percent.”
+Dealers said there might be little appetite for another big move ahead of UK and US public holidays on Monday.

-The yen was roughly flat on the day after a BOJ meeting gave a slightly more upbeat view of the economy that gave no sign it was ready to do yet more to support growth.
+The yen was up around a quarter of a percent on the day as Bank of Japan Governor Haruhiko Kuroda spoke following a BOJ meeting that gave a slightly more upbeat view of the economy.

 The dollar traded half a percent lower against the euro at 1.1163.
 Against a basket of currencies it was just 0.2 percent off at 95.040.